Complete Guide for Dump Trucks

-This article will go over the different types of dump trucks, dump truck brands, how to buy a dump truck, and how to finance a dump truck.
+This article will go over the different types of dump trucks, dump truck brands, how to buy a dump truck, and how to finance one.

 There are several types of dump trucks for pretty much any application you can think of.
-Below is a breakdown of the different types of dump trucks.
+Below is a breakdown of the different types.

 Standard Dump Truck